-But if you have people overseas you may or may not need to issue to 1099.
+But if you have people overseas, you may or may not need to issue 1099.
 It really just depends on the country that they’re from, so get with your tax person if you are unsure.

-Most of the small business owners use Fiverr but use various providers for many different task.
-I don’t recall any of our tax clients paying a US citizen more than $600 in a year, but it could happen
+Most of the small business owners use Fiverr but use various providers for many different tasks.
+I don’t recall any of our tax clients paying a US citizen more than $600 in a year, but it could happen.

 Let’s take Uber for instance.
-So, with Uber they keep a certain percentage of whatever they pay you, right?
-This is what I’ve what I’ve seen, I think that’s how it works.
+So, with Uber, they keep a certain percentage of whatever they pay you, right?
+This is what I’ve seen, I think that’s how it works.
 I don’t drive for Uber, but some of my tax clients do.
-I do believe they keep a certain portion of what they pay you, so what you have to do, and this goes for my e-commerce people as well, what you have to do is claim the total amount earned as your income and then you deduct whatever part that Uber keeps.
+I do believe they keep a certain portion of what they pay you, so what you have to do, and this goes for my eCommerce people as well, what you have to do is claim the total amount earned as your income and then you deduct whatever part that Uber keeps.

 So Amazon, Shopify, or whoever… what they pay you is not what you claim.
 You claim the total amount of your sales, your gross sales and then whatever part that they keep that is deductible as commissions and fees, okay?
 So if you sell a $500 product and let’s say Amazon keeps $30, then you would claim a $500 sale and then $30 as their fee, so that the rest would go to your incomes.
 I hope that makes sense to you guys.
 I don’t want you to pay more than you actually owe.

-At the time of this writing it’s the holiday season.
+At the time of this writing, it’s the holiday season.
 So gifts are tax-deductible.
 Gifts to your clients or potential clients.
-Now, you have a limit of $25 per year, per person and a husband and wife counts as one person, so it doesn’t matter what you spend.
-If you spend a thousand dollars you get to deduct twenty-five, dollars.
-So twenty-five dollars per person, per year, husband and wife counts as one person.
+Now, you have a limit of $25 per year, per person and a husband and wife count as one person, so it doesn’t matter what you spend.
+If you spend a thousand dollars you get to deduct twenty-five dollars.
+So twenty-five dollars per person, per year, husband and wife count as one person.